Reimbursement of Expenses

 Travel Arrangements and Reimbursement of Expenses

-External reviewers will also be reimbursed for other expenses (e.g., meals, transportation between the airport and campus, parking) incurred during travel and the site visit.
+External reviewers will also be reimbursed for other reasonable expenses (e.g., meals, ground transportation, parking) incurred during travel and the site visit.
 As non-employees, they should submit a completed GSU SUBSTITUTE W-9 & VENDOR AUTHORIZATION FORM.
 Please note that the GSU office of Accounts Payable has strict rules for approving reimbursements for non-employees.
 To make the reimbursement process as smooth as possible, we have developed the following guidelines based on recent experience.

 Reimbursement requests should be completed within 30 days of the trip.
 Receipts may be submitted by email (firstname.lastname@example.org) or by mail to

 Please keep copies of all receipts until you receive your reimbursement.